Yusuf Magaji Bichi: Director General of the State Security Service

 He was appointed by President Muhammadu Buhari on 14 September 2018, replacing Matthew Seiyefa.
+Bichi was replaced with Adeola Ajayi by President Bola Tinubu on 26 August 2024.

 Awards

 After the 2019 presidential election, an election monitoring group known as the International Human Rights Commission, Geneva, Switzerland, honored Bichi, with an award.
-According to the group, “the award was in recognition of the exemplary performance by the Service and its personnel during the just concluded 2019 general elections.”
+According to the group, "the award was in recognition of the exemplary performance by the Service and its personnel during the just concluded 2019 general elections."

 On 11 October 2022, he was conferred with the National Honour of Commander of the Order of the Federal Republic (CFR) by President Muhammadu Buhari, GCFR.
 The honour is in recognition of his sterling leadership qualities and particularly for his tremendous contributions to the national security management of the country.